Joseph T. Buckingham: Journalism

-While setting up as a master printer in Boston, Buckingham started and edited several publications: The Polyanthos, an illustrated monthly magazine, which ran from 1806 till September 1807, and 1812 to 1814; and The Ordeal, which ran weekly from January 1809 for six months.
+While setting up as a master printer in Boston, Buckingham started and edited two publications: The Polyanthos, an illustrated monthly magazine, which ran from 1806 till September 1807, and 1812 to 1814; and The Ordeal, which ran weekly from January 1809 for six months.
 These sided with the Federalist Party.
 He joined the Massachusetts Charitable Mechanic Association and became chairman in 1812; he was vice-president in 1830 and president in 1832.
 In 1815, he went bankrupt, both his publishing and printing businesses being hit by the War of 1812.
 The New England Galaxy and Masonic Magazine, started in 1817, was popular among the growing number of Freemasons in Boston.
 The reference to Freemasonry was dropped by 1820 after a backlash.
 The magazine supported Josiah Quincy from 1821, as part of the "Middling Interest" coalition after the Panic of 1819.
 In 1822, Quincy presided over a libel suit brought against Buckingham by John Newland Maffitt.

 On 2 March 1824, Buckingham founded the Boston Courier, a daily newspaper which supported protectionism.
 He sold his interest in the Galaxy in 1828, and edited the Courier till selling out in 1848.
 It supported the National Republicans, and later the Whig Party.
 In 1831, he started the monthly The New-England Magazine with his son Edwin.
-Now considered "one of antebellum America's few worthwhile literary journals", its contributors included Nathaniel Langdon Frothingham, Henry Wadsworth Longfellow, Edward Everett, and Samuel Gridley Howe, and Oliver Wendell Holmes.
+Now considered "one of antebellum America's few worthwhile literary journals", its contributors included Nathaniel Langdon Frothingham, Henry Wadsworth Longfellow, Edward Everett, Samuel Gridley Howe, and Oliver Wendell Holmes.
 Edwin Buckingham died in 1833, aged 23, on a voyage to Smyrna to relieve his tuberculosis.
-Joseph sold the Magazine in 1834 to Howe and John O. Sargent.
+Joseph sold the magazine in 1834 to Howe and John O. Sargent.
 He had to mortgage his property in 1836 when business turned bad.